markmoxon/revs-source-code-bbc-micro/README.md

 * The Superior Software variant, which includes all five tracks and CAS (Computer Assisted Steering)

+* The Revs+ variant, which includes everything from the Superior Software variant, plus the Nürburgring track, backported from the Commodore 64 version

 By default the build process builds the Acornsoft variant, but you can build a specified variant using the `variant=` build parameter.

 ### Building the Acornsoft variant